 The School of Media Studies enrolls a diverse group of individuals with a range of academic and professional backgrounds.
 Admission decisions are based on academic achievement, motivation, and leadership potential as evidenced through prior work or internship experience and letters of recommendation.
-All applicants must have a baccalaureate degree from a regionally accredited college or university.
+All applicants must have a baccalaureate degree.

-Application forms and requirements are found under the Degree and Certificate link at http://www.newschool.edu/public-engagement/schoolof-media-studies/.
-To help you determine if The New School's Media Studies program is a good match for your professional and personal interests and goals, you can visit a class in session, attend a group information session, or meet individually with an admission counselor.
+Application forms and requirements are found under the Degree and Certificate links at www.newschool.edu/public-engagement/school-of-media-studies/.
+To help you determine if a New School Media Studies program is a good match for your professional and personal interests and goals, you can visit a class in session, attend a group information session, or meet individually with an admission counselor.
 For scheduling details, visit Admission Events on the website.

-Join the Media Studies mailing list to receive additional program information and important announcements.
+Join the the School of Media Studies mailing list to receive additional program information and important announcements.